 Many people believe it is not necessary to replace a single missing tooth, especially if it is not visible when they smile.
-Doing nothing is actually detrimental to the oral health of the patient leading to bone loss, teeth shifting, and difficultly cleaning surrounding teeth.
+Doing nothing is actually detrimental to the oral health of the patient leading to bone loss, teeth shifting, and difficulty cleaning surrounding teeth.
 Common causes of tooth loss are severe tooth decay and gum disease as well as trauma or injury.

-We often encourage our patients to replace their missing tooth with a dental implant supported dental crown because it is the only option that functions like a natural tooth.
+We often encourage our patients to replace their missing tooth with a dental implant-supported crown because it is the only option that functions like a natural tooth.
 Below, we have laid out a comparison of the available treatment options to help you make an informed decision about which solution is best for you.

-Dental Implant Supported Crown
+Dental Implant-Supported Crown

-A dental implant is actually a screw-like metal post that is surgically implanted into the jaw bone.
+A dental implant is actually a screw-like metal post that the dentist surgically implants into the jaw bone.
 It will support a dental crown and also replaces the missing tooth root.
 One of the main reasons this is the best option is because the implant will stimulate the bone (just how the tooth root did) and prevent bone loss.